So, you’d like to win some new clients?

 Explaining that value is your job – and your competitive advantage.

 Here are 29 questions to ask potential clients to get their gears turning about how SEO can help their business (while proving you know exactly what you’re doing!).

 Collecting the Information

-Ask now and avoid sticking points in the future.
+So, ask now and avoid that uncomfortable discussion about your metrics in the future.

 There are many ways to gather this kind of info.
 You could try Typeform, Google Forms, or Survey Monkey.

 To keep it quick and simple as possible for the client, I like to use Google Sheets.

 - It’s easy to share via the link.